Strawberry means sustainable development and employment

 With the supports provided by Diyarbakır-Batman-Siirt project, tobacco, which requires an onerous cultivating procedure, left its place to strawberry for which it is easier to find consumers in the market and which has higher profit rates.

-Prof. Sevgi Paydaş Kargı who gave trainings to farmers on strawberry cultivation explains the importance of strawberry for the region: “I think that strawberry has become really important for this region because strawberry can be cultivated here both in summer and fall.
-As there is a shortfall of strawberries in Turkey and we will be able to export it to other provinces and neighboring countries.”
+Prof. Sevgi Paydaş Kargı from Çukurova University who gave trainings to farmers on strawberry cultivation explains the importance of strawberry for the region: “I think that strawberry has become really important for this region because strawberry can be cultivated here both in summer and fall.
+There is a shortfall of strawberries in Turkey.
+Sason will be able to export it to other provinces and neighboring countries.”

 Strawberry cultivation has become a significant source of livelihood and 20 percent of the local population, who had to work as seasonal workers or had to migrate, was employed and thanks to the products from the orchards, farmers' incomes has tripled.